PallasKat/transcendental/README.md

 ## Contribution guidelines

-The code, tests and benchmarks are written by PallasKat (Christophe Charpilloz, [MeteoSchweiz](http://www.meteoswiss.admin.ch/home.html)) and the mathematical implementations are inspired by the one proposed by [Nvidia Corporation](http://www.nvidia.com).
+The code, tests and benchmarks are written by PallasKat (Christophe Charpilloz, [MeteoSchweiz](http://www.meteoswiss.admin.ch/home.html)) and the mathematical implementations are inspired by the ones proposed by [Nvidia Corporation](http://www.nvidia.com).